-To make the most of class time, it will include: lecture, open discussion, small group work, and other activities designed to best fit the topic at hand.
+To make the most of class time, it will include: lecture, open (respectful) discussion, individual presentations, and other activities designed to best fit the topic at hand.
 There will be plenty of opportunity for questions, discussion and debate; this is your education and you deserve to get the most out of it!